Ildar-Daminov/Reserve-capacity-of-transformer-for-load-connection/README.md

 ## How to run a code
 There are two ways how you may run this code:

 I. Launching all calculations at once.
-This will reproduce all figures in the article but it would take 6-7 minutes:
+This will reproduce all figures in the paper for 20 seconds:
 1. Copy this repository to your computer
 2. Open the script main.m
 3. Launch the script "main.m" by clicking on the button "Run" (usually located at the top of MATLAB window).\